ietf-wg-cellar/matroska-specification/notes.md

 The lack of `ReferenceBlock` would mean such a frame is a RAP, and seeking on that frame that actually depends on other frames may create a bogus output or even crash.

-* Same frame that references another frame put inside a BlockGroup but the reference could not be recovered, with the EBML tree shown as XML:

 ```xml
 <Cluster>
   <Timestamp>123456</Timestamp>